 It’s a small, family-run restaurant, offering a really authentic Italian restaurant experience, and the best bit?
 Tourists don’t know about this one!

-So if you’re after a truly authentic Italian restaurant experience, look no further than:
+So if you’re after a truly authentic (and romantic) Italian restaurant experience, look no further than:

 10-11 Denmark Street